Genivia/ugrep/README.md

                   outputs `%' and `%~' outputs a newline.
 See option --format, `ugrep --help format' and `man ugrep' section FORMAT for details.

-           -S, --dereference
+           -S, --dereference-files
-                  If -r is specified, all symbolic links are followed, like -R.  The default is not to follow symbolic links to directories.
+                  When -r is specified, follow symbolic links to files, but not to directories.
+The default is not to follow symbolic links.

            -s, --no-messages
                   Silent mode: nonexistent and unreadable files are ignored, i.e.